Violence Against Women and Girls

-The workshop focuses on healing and story-telling for women who have experienced any form of honour-based violence.
-During the workshop the women are encouraged to tell their stories using a visual map of their lives, depicted in scrapbooks.
+Our self-care and storytelling workshops focus on raising awareness of VAWG, healing and story-telling for women who have experienced violence.
+During the workshop the women are gently encouraged to tell their stories using a visual map of their lives, depicted in scrapbooks.
 They also learn some gentle but powerful techniques for practicing self-compassion and taking care of themselves.

 The helpline is a listening ear for women across Scotland.
 All calls are strictly confidential and non-judgemental; we always deal with clients in a faith and culturally-sensitive manner.